 Question: Our neighbor told us we must put lime material on our grass to raise the pH for the lawn fertilizing to work.
 This is news to me!

 He said there is a special type of lime for lawns… is that true?
-Why and when do you apply lime to the soil and how much lime do you use on a lawn?
+Why and when do you apply lime to the soil and how much lime for grass do you use?
 Karol, Columbia, Tennessee

 Answer: Karol, (your neighbor may be correct) before you apply lime it is always best to have a soil pH test done.
 Soil testing is the only real way for you to know if your lawn or turf needs an application of lime (dolomitic limestone).